HaloDAO/lending-market-v1/README.md

 // Load the HRE into helpers to access signers run("set-DRE")

-// Import getters to instance any HaloDAO Lending Market contract const contractGetters = require('./helpers/contracts-getters');
+// Import getters to instance any Xave Finance Lending Market contract const contractGetters = require('./helpers/contracts-getters');

 // Load the first signer